 % who | sort

 will give the same result as above, but quicker and cleaner.
-To find out how many users are logged on, type
+To find out how many users are logged on, use wc (word count) with the option -l (ell) for number of lines only:

 % who | wc -l

 enscript -p myfile.ps myfile.txt is the command to format file myfile.txt to a PostScript file myfile.ps.
 Using pipes, print all lines of list1 and list2 containing the letter 'p', sort the result, and print to a file sorted_plist.ps.
+Hint: check the manpage for grep to find an option to output only the line values.
 Answer available here.

 |command > file||redirect standard output to a file|